ndorf/meta/api/lightwallet_rest.md

 > `tx_hash` and `tx_prefix_hash` are determined by how `monerod` computes the
 > hash.

-> `rct` is, for ringct outputs, a 96-byte blob containing the concatenation of
+> `rct` is, for ringct outputs, a 96-byte blob containing the concatenation
-> the public commitment, then the ringct mask value, and finally the ringct
+> of the public commitment, then the ringct mask value, and finally the
-> amount value.
-For ringct coinbase outputs, the mask is always the identity
+> ringct amount value.
+For ringct coinbase outputs, the mask is always the
-> mask and the amount is zero; for other ringct outputs, the mask and amount
+> identity mask and the amount is zero; for non-coinbase ringct outputs, the
-> are the respective raw encrypted values, which must be decrypted by the
+> mask and amount are the respective raw encrypted values, which must be
-> client using the view secret key.
-For non-ringct outputs, this field is nil.
+> decrypted by the client using the view secret key.
+For non-ringct outputs,
+> this field is nil.

 **rates** object